News & Information

 This includes licensing all security guards, private investigators and agencies, and registering employers that directly employ in-house security staff.

-The ministry aims to ensure security guards and private investigators in Ontario carry out their work professionally, effectively, safely and lawfully.
+We aim to ensure security guards and private investigators in Ontario carry out their work professionally, effectively, safely and lawfully.

 Apply for a security guard or private investigator licence.